 PSS=POD-False alarm rate=(TP×TN)-(FP×FN)(TP+FN)×(FP+TN)

 where a perfect forecast yields a PSS of unity, a random forecast yields a PSS of 0, and a forecast worse than a random forecast yields a negative PSS.
-When ramp events are rare, a correct ramp forecast contributes more to PSS.
+When ramp events are rare, a correct ramp forecast contributes more to the PSS.